bloXroute-Labs/solana-trader-client-go/README.md

 }
 ```

-To run some working code samples, please visit the `cmd` directory where you can see examples of code for each client.
+To run some working code samples, please visit the `examples` directory where you can see examples of code for each client.